About the Mine

 A harmless copper mine in the headwaters of the Smith River?

-Sheep Creek at times represents half of the flow of the Smith River below Camp Baker, the launch site for floaters.
+Sheep Creek at times represents half of the flow of the Smith River at Camp Baker, the launch site for floaters.
 It is often clear and cool when the Smith is turbid and warm.
 At least half of the trout spawning in the Smith River watershed use Sheep Creek.
 Some fish even come from the Missouri River to spawn in Sheep Creek.
-The Smith’s fishery generates more than $7 million annually to Montana’s economy.
+The Smith’s fishery generates more than $10 million annually to Montana’s economy.
 Non-angling floaters generate millions more.

 Sandfire’s Black Butte mine poses risks to the water quality, flows and wild trout in Sheep Creek and the Smith River in numerous ways.
-For instance:

 The underground workings will require constant dewatering of groundwater, which could interfere with recharge of Sheep Creek.
 Further, the pumped groundwater, will have to be discharged.
 It will be enriched with arsenic at concentrations exceeding human health standards, as well as nitrates in concentrations that can harm aquatic life.